MicroEJ/docs/SDK6UserGuide/runOnSimulator.rst

 The SDK allows to run an Application with the Simulator in debug mode by setting the System property ``debug.mode`` to ``true`` when executing the runOnSimulator task::

-   gradle runOnSimulator -P"debug.mode"=true
+   ./gradlew runOnSimulator -P"debug.mode"=true

 The debug mode is activated on the port ``12000`` by default.
 The port can be changed by using the System Property ``debug.port``::

-   gradle runOnSimulator -P"debug.mode"=true -P"debug.port"=8000
+   ./gradlew runOnSimulator -P"debug.mode"=true -P"debug.port"=8000

 Once started, the Simulator waits for the connection of a debugger.